jeiang/6502-emulator/README.md

 I roughly followed [this video](https://www.youtube.com/watch?v=qJgsuQoy9bc&t=347s) but did it in zig.

+## Future Goals

+- Load a ROM and run it, add graphics

 ## Misc Notes to Self

 Maybe using async proper "cycles" could be done (e.g. every time cycles is decremented, suspend). need to wait